-Neglect occurs when the basic needs of a dependent adult are not met by a caregiver.
+Neglect occurs when the basic needs of an adult are not met by a caregiver.
 Neglect may be unintentional, resulting from the caregiver's lack of ability to provide or arrange for the care or services the adult requires.
 Neglect also may be due to the intentional failure of the caregiver to meet the adult's needs.

 Abuse (physical, sexual, and emotional) generally involves more extreme forms of harm to the adult, including the infliction of pain, injury, mental anguish, unreasonable confinement, or other cruel treatment.

 Financial Exploitation occurs when a caregiver improperly uses funds intended for the care or use of the adult.
-These are funds paid to the adult or to the caregiver by a governmental agency.

 Toll Free: 1-888-APS-TENN